huijing/slides/83-frontconf-2020/TRANSCRIPT.md

 - a lot that CSS can do now, a layout like this chat where you want the messages to start at the bottom can be done with flexbox and the box alignment properties
 - *type something into the livechat window*
 - to have the chat messages start from the bottom of the page, we can make use of `margin-top: auto` on the first child of the chat container *toggle DevTools and highlight*
-- alternating left-right layout can be done without rearranging the markup, so you can maintain a consistent hierarchy
+- alternating left-right layout can be done without rearranging the markup, so you can maintain a consistent hierarchy *show markup for each character*
 - with shapes, your text can even flow around an image, as long as the image has alpha
 - *switch to other window for agent interface*
 - have an element, like maybe a footer, or this message box, be neatly at the bottom of the window when there isn't enough content at first can be easily done with flexbox now